rstandow/RichardCloudResume/content/projects/creations/Cloud-Resume-Challenge.md

 <br>
 I used this template from this site https://cloudresumechallenge.dev/docs/the-challenge/aws modified it a bit, by adding more to it and over the time I will add more functionality to this page and hitechmadeez.com.

-**Here are the steps I took with a breakdown**
+**Here are the steps I took with a complete breakdown**
 <br>
 1. Certification
 I have finished the AWS training for Practitioners, and Solutions Architect.
-I will wait until I am back in the US to take the test, I will be back in USA Nov 11 2022.
+I just moved back to the States Nov 6th still getting from Thailand.
+I plan on taking the certifactions in a month or two.
 2. HTML
 3. CSS
 For section two and three I decided to learn a markdown compiler called **Hugo** to challenge myself and see how well it generates CSS files.
 It has been a journey learning Hugo and seeing what it can do.
 I am still working on image processing for this static site.
 This has been a bit more tricker than I thought it would be.
 4. Static Website
-This resume site is a static site hosted on S3 container with its www counterpart also on S3 container pointing to the root domain S3 container also kept the www S3 container as a failover if needed.
+This resume site is a static site hosted on two serpeate S3 Containers.
+Non www is main container and the www. container for redirect and also serving as backup if needed.
 I created a dynamic site, the root domain of this one https://www.hitechmadeez.com that uses WordPress.
-I had setup an entire network based on the diagram in AWS but the cost of running EC2 and license and coming back to live in the US, I turned off most of the services.I moved the hitechmadeez.com to cheap cloud hosting provider still working on it.
+I had setup an entire cloud network based on the diagram in AWS but the cost of running EC2 and license and coming back to live in the US, I turned off most of the services.I moved the hitechmadeez.com to cheap cloud hosting provider still working on it.
 You can see more information on what I did here [HiTechMadeEZ Project]({{< ref "/projects/creations/hitechmadeez-website.md" >}} "HiTechMadeEZ Project")
 5. HTTPS
 This site is secured with CloudFront SSL certificate issued from AWS.
 6. DNS